 About the Library

 The Oswayo Valley Memorial Library is located in northcentral Pennsylvania in the town of Shinglehouse, approximately 4 miles south of the New York state border.
-We are a small-town library serving Shinglehouse Borough, Sharon Township, Oswayo Borough, Oswayo Township, Ceres Township, and Clara Township.
+We are a small-town library serving Ceres Township, Clara Township, Oswayo Borough, Oswayo Township, Sharon Township, and Shinglehouse Borough.
 We serve not only people from these areas but from all surrounding areas, including bordering towns in New York state.

 The library was organized in 1915 by the Women’s Club.
 The current building was built as a memorial for the servicemen of the area that served in World War I.

 We have a strong collection of local history, including census records from 1850-1920 as well as cemetery listings, which include the immediate NY state border towns.
 We also have computers, DVDs, books on CD and offer a variety of programs free of charge to the public.